With 38 years years of coaching experience at Sacramento State,

 team which routinely competes for a bid to the NCAA Div.
 I

 Sacramento State’s success has not been limited to making NCAA Regional appearances.
-The team has won seven conference titles since 2000, including a pair of Western Athletic Conference crowns.
+The team has won eight conference titles since 2000, including the 2014 Mountain Pacific Sports Federation crown.

 Sacramento State was then invited to join the WAC, and despite tougher competition, the team captured the first two titles in the league winning at Utah State in 2006 and at Southern Utah in 2007.
 Following the Hornets’ first championship, Hughes was named the West Region and WAC Coach of the Year.